Multiclass Online Learnability under Bandit Feedback

-If it is guaranteed that the learner always observes a sequence of examples labeled by some hypothesis $h \in \mathcal{H}$, then we say we are in the \textit{realizable} setting.
+If it is guaranteed that the learner always observes a sequence of examples labeled by some hypothesis $h \in \mathcal{H}$, then we say that we are in the \textit{realizable} setting.

-\cite{Littlestone1987LearningQW} and \cite*{ben2009agnostic} showed that a combinatorial parameter called the Littlestone dimension characterizes the online learnability of binary hypothesis classes in the realizable and agnostic setting respectively.
-Later, \cite{DanielyERMprinciple} defined a multiclass extension of the Littlestone dimension and showed that it tightly characterizes the online learnability of multiclass hypothesis classes under full-information feedback in both the realizable and agnostic settings.
+\cite{Littlestone1987LearningQW} and \cite*{ben2009agnostic} showed that a combinatorial parameter called the Littlestone dimension characterizes online learnability of binary hypothesis classes under full-information feedback, in both the realizable and agnostic settings, respectively.
+Later, \cite{DanielyERMprinciple} defined a multiclass extension of the Littlestone dimension and showed that it tightly characterizes online learnability of multiclass hypothesis classes under full-information feedback in both the realizable and agnostic settings.
 The Littlestone dimension, in both the binary and multiclass case, is defined in terms of trees, a combinatorial object that captures the temporal dependence inherent in online learning.